Share

 ☀️ Solar Contribution

-Three 400W panels produce 4–6kWh per day in good sun, adding 1–1.5 hours of dual-AC runtime daily.
-EG4’s 99% operating efficiency means more of that energy reaches your loads vs. less efficient chemistries.
+Three 400W panels produce 4–6kWh per day in good sun, offsetting 1–1.5 hours of dual-AC runtime or meaningfully extending overnight battery-only operation.

 2× Victron Quattro 48/5000 120V$3,704